mwaylabs/bigbench.js/README.md

 ## Sample Benchmark
     {
-      duration: 120,    // duration in seconds
+      duration:     120,    // duration in seconds                                                      - default 60
+      concurrency:  1,      // number of concurrent requests                                            - default 1
       delay:        0,      // how many milliseconds should be paused between each request (slows down) - default 0
       rampUp:       20,     // how many seconds should it take until all bots are active                - default 0 actions:[
         {
           name: 'Google Startpage',